Tohll/Thread_fourmiliere/README.md

 - decisional algorithms
 - java performances

 It runs a simple visual application wich illustrate the simulation of an anthill.
-In the back-end, wich ant is a thread, accessing various concurrent resources.
+In the back-end, each ant is a thread, accessing various concurrent resources.